top of page

 A strong legal and financial team can help structure the deal in a way that protects you and maximizes your payout.

-Prepare for Life After the Sale
+Prepare for Life After Selling Your Practice

 Selling your practice is not just about the money.
 It is about what comes next.
 Many veterinarians struggle with the transition because their identity has been tied to their practice for decades.
 Before you sell, think about what you want to do next.